 - complete and submit 15 L-CERPs with your deferment request.

-If you need the 15 L-CERPs to meet part of your deferment requirement, I can help you with my COVID-19 Deferment 15 L-CERP Bundle.
-You can also check out individual and topical courses for L-CERPs.
+If you need the 15 L-CERPs to meet part of your deferment requirement, I can help you with individual and topical courses for L-CERPs.
 Get moving!

 What I’ve just said ONLY addresses those who are re-certifying by exam and seeking a deferment for the IBLCE exam.
 CERPs appear to be another story.
 The IBLCE says: